michaeldisaro/Michaelsoft.DockerCompose.MongoDb/README.md

 1. Clone into the machine that has docker installed.

+2. Run *chmod +x run.sh destroy.sh source-vars.sh .vars docker-compose.yml* to make file executable.

-2. Create a .vars file with LF endline and UTF8 encoding with the following content:
+3. Create a .vars file with LF endline and UTF8 encoding with the following content:

 ```
 export MONGO_CONTAINER_NAME="your mongo container name"